 Find free activities

 Iceland can be hard on your wallet, but one of the most wonderful aspects about travelling in Iceland is that the outdoor activities are endless and free.
-If you are on a tight budget, rather than taking a tour there are so many incredible hikes and famous waterfalls to visit that won’t cost you a penny.
+If you are on a tight budget, rather than taking a tour there are so many incredible hikes and famous waterfalls to visit that won’t cost you a penny (ensure your kids have good footwear and check out this guide for the best children’s walking boots).
 Some of our favourites were hiking from Arnastapi to Hellnar and getting up close to the famous Kirkjufellsfoss waterfall.

 Book last minute tours in Reykjavik